Wakita, Oklahoma: Popular culture

 Wakita was the setting of a 1984 television commercial about DuPont's subsidiary Conoco using seismograph technology to search for oil.
 It was aired during the 1984 World Series.
 The voice over starts with, "Nothing much changes in Wakita, Oklahoma."

 Wakita was featured in the 1996 blockbuster film Twister starring Helen Hunt and Bill Paxton in which Wakita was destroyed by an F4 tornado that was part of a storm system later spawning an F5 tornado.
 False fronts were built onto the existing store fronts for some shots and then were removed and replaced with rubble in the streets after the tornadic storm hit and the rest of the building was removed using CGI.
 Some original buildings were demolished and never replaced, with some of the bricks from the demolished buildings used to construct Twister Park.
 The Twister Museum, dedicated to movie memorabilia from Twister, opened a few months before the movie was released and remains a town attraction.

 In 2021, Jane Remover released her debut album "Frailty", which features a Google Street View screenshot of a house in Wakita as the cover.

+There's also yearly events in Wakita featuring tornado interceptors such as the SRV Dominator and the Tornado Intercept Vehicle, along with many storm chasers and their chasing vehicles.